martinthenth/martinthenth/README.md

 # 👋 Hey there - I'm Martin Nijboer

-I'm a **software engineer** looking for exciting, and challenging projects.
-My specialization is **backend engineering**, with a focus on building scalable systems with the **Elixir** programming language.
+I'm a **software engineer** working on exciting, and challenging projects.
+My specialty is **backend engineering**, focussing on building scalable systems with the **Elixir** programming language.
 My goal is to continuously improve myself, build new things, and have fun while doing that.

 ### 👨‍💻 Now